cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-SSM-SessionManager.md

 ### 3: Control user session access to instances

-Session Manager allows <font color=red> centrally grant and revoke user access to instances </font>
+Session Manager allows <font color=OrangeRed> centrally grant and revoke user access to instances </font>
 - Using IAM policies, control which instances specific users or groups can connect to,
 - and you control what Session Manager API actions they can perform on the instances they are given access to.